Jebet812/Kubernetes/Readme.md

 The lifecycle of a Pod and a Service are not connected hence evades the challenge of adjusting the IP address everytime a Pod restarts.<br>
 **External Service** Opens communication to external sources.
 An example would be a service created for an application to be accesed through a browser.
 **Internal Service**A type of service that you specify when creating one.
+The service is:
+ * Permanent IP
+ * Load balancer

 #### Ingress
 It acts as an entry point to the cluster.
 A request e.g from the web will go to the Ingress which forwards to the Service.